vinifm/42_cpp/studies/README.md

-## Modulo 00
+# Module 00
 Contents: Namespaces, classes, member functions, stdio streams, initialization lists, static, and some other basic stuff.

-### Accessors
-What is encapsulation?
-Getter and setter methods: class functions that act as intermediary interfaces to fetch or manipulate the state of your object.
-What is a const function?
+## Encapsulation
+Encapsulation is the bundling of data and methods into programmable units (such as a class).
+It lets you restrict access to some components of an object, so users cannot directly access state values for all of the variables of a particular object, this is referred to as *information hiding*.

+### Getters and setters methods.
+Getters (accessors) and setters (mutators) are class functions that act as an intermediate interface to respectively fetch and manipulate the state of an object.
+This lets you control *how* data is accessed or manipulated, by enforcing validation checks or restrictions, for example.
+They also improve maintainability, since any future change in internal class representation may be handled by changing getter and setter functions instead of the code that uses them.

+Getters are usually declared as const member functions, which guarantees they will not modify the state of the object on which it is called, therefore providing read-only access to data.

 Further reading: [Encapsulation in OOP: Definition and Examples](https://scoutapm.com/blog/what-is-encapsulation#h_93840447845461638888736229)